 Our team of experts has taken the time to test this new model: we bought, set it up, examined its parts, and most important tasted the soda and replaced carbonators over and over again.
 All in order to bring you the most comprehensive review of the Aarke 3 model.

 Well….
-The first thing that most of us would agree on, is that it is just a beautiful piece.
+The first thing that most of us would agree on, is that it is just a beautiful piece!
 The Swedish company managed to design a soda maker that looks elegant, modern, and stylish.
-We would dare to say that it is a nice addition to the countertop for most of the kitchens, and those days when you had to hide the plasticky soda maker back in the closet after usage are definitely over.
+Therefore, We would dare to say that it is a nice addition to the countertop for most of the kitchens.
+Those days when you had to hide the plasticky soda maker back in the closet after usage are definitely over!